pinco227/digicreche/README.md

 - [Ajmal (Steemit)](https://steemit.com/@ajmaln) for his tutorial about [Creating a Simple Chat App with DjangoRestFramework](https://steemit.com/utopian-io/@ajmaln/part-1-creating-a-simple-chat-app-with-djangorestframework)
 - [Hannah (Dev.to)](https://dev.to/earthcomfy) for her [Getting Started With Django Channels](https://dev.to/earthcomfy/getting-started-with-django-channels-a-simple-chat-app-2a7m) helpful tutorial.
 - **My Mentor**: [Nishant Kumar](https://github.com/nishant8BITS) for continuous helpful feedback.

+## TODO
+  - Custom created icons to better describe the navigation buttons.
+  - About and Pricing pages available outside authorization (no login required).
+  - School finder by town
+  - Notifications in website and push notifications new chat messages, new pupil activities.
+  - Email alerts and notifications for subscription changes, new users for the school, pupil-parent assignments, teacher-room assignments, etc.
+  - A list of school parents for managers and lists of room's pupil parents for teachers.
+  - A parent information page where a manager or a teacher can get emergency contact details, as phone number.
+  - A teacher information page where parents can get contact details.
+  - Chat sounds.
+  - List of invoices and advanced subscription management.
+  - School financial management system integrated for managers, where based on price assigned for each pupil, salary for teachers and subscription costs, financial reports can be rendered and monitored.